RickyTickyTavi/Conventional_War_Calculator/README.md

 # Conventional_War_Calculator
 Taken using the theories of "The calculus of conventional war"

 This was a program that was required by my university for our class titled "Principles of Programming languages".
+This project was used as a proof of concept to us how functional languages handle math and recursion very well.
+You can see the use of memoization in this program really helps with the recursive nature of the program.

-It was taken from a Professor Epstein's (no, not the Epstein that did not kill himself in prison) book called "The Calculus of Conventional War"
+It was taken from a Professor Joshua Epstein's (Brooking's Institute) paper called "The Calculus of Conventional War: Dynamic Analysis without Lanchester Theory".

 It doesn't really do much besides calculate losses based on starting forces and attrition rates, but I think it's a pretty neat nonetheless.